-In the area between the limit marked and the coastline, this chart should only be used for planning purposes as features such as depths, platforms, wrecks, pipelines, minor aids to navigation and cables have been omitted.
-Larger scale charts are available for mariners intending to navigate in this area.
+In the area between the limit marked and the coastline, this chart should only be used for planning purposes as features such as depths, platforms, wrecks, pipelines, minor Aids to Navigation and cables have been omitted.
+Larger scale Admiralty charts are available for mariners intending to navigate in this area.

-d.
+Chart 1190 with the proposed generalisation policy applied would look as follows d.
 TESTING AND IDENTIFICATION OF EXCEPTIONS.